artset/seasonal-trees/README.md

 ### Known Bugs

 The shader for the island (.glass) does not always load on init.
-The user may need to press the "glass" button, then "default" again to get the island and trees to render.
+The user may need to press the "load island" button, then "default" again to get the island and trees to render.
 This only occurs upon initialization.